Job Profile of an Equity Researcher

 Who hires:

-Investment Banks like Goldman Sachs, JP Morgan Equity, Morgan Stanley, Credit Suisse, Deutsche bank are the main recruiters for their division of equity research.
+Investment Banks like Goldman Sachs, JP Morgan Equity, Morgan Stanley, Credit Suisse, and Deutsche bank are the main recruiters for their division of equity research.
 Financial research opportunities are not limited to investment banking.
 Mutual funds, asset management firms, commercial banks, insurance companies, and pension funds all hire research analyst and associates to analyze their investment direction.

-What the interviewers’ look for in the candidate:
+What the interviewers look for in the candidate:

+Candidates are expected to be well versed not only in finance, but also in accounting, corporate strategy, and the latest issues and regulations in the industry.
+An equity research associate must be multi-faceted because investment recommendations will involve staying on top of all the news related to the industry or company coverage, as well as broader industry trends and general market research.
 For an analyst, firms like GS, JP Morgan also emphasize on creative problem solving abilities and networking capabilities.
-Firms prefer people who are either CFA candidates or Charterholders.
+Firms prefer people who are either CFA candidates or Charter holders.
 Since the analyst’s main role is to gather the data from different firms and make reports, good communication and writing skills are very essential for this job.
-An analyst is required to work and analyze the equity market round the clock, people who are smart, highly energetic and hard working with strong analytical skills are always preferred.
+An analyst is required to work and analyze the equity market round the clock.
+People who are smart, highly energetic and hard working with strong analytical skills are always preferred.
 The market information awareness is a must.
 Typically MBA’s, CA’s and engineers with CFA or other certifications are recruited for this position.

 Salary and Bonus: